Historical Cottages in East Durham

 It is believed the building may have been built by the Prince Bishops of Durham as a place of worship whilst the nearby Norman church was being built, however expert historical opinion is divided on this.
 It is generally accepted that it dates back to the 13th century despite there being a Saxon window in the east gable end, (which can be seen from the garden and parking area).

-It has had many purposes throughout its long history, including being a retreat for the monks from the nearby Durham Cathedral world heritage site.
+Throughout its long history it has had many purposes, including being a retreat for the monks from the nearby Durham Cathedral world heritage site.
 It is believed that the first floor was used as accommodation (most likely dormitories) whilst underneath on the ground floor livestock would have been housed.
 This was fairly common place, as the rising heat from the animals helped to warm the first floor – a kind of medieval central heating system.

 There is some suggestion that it was home to the only English pope, Pope Adrian IV (born Nicholas Breakspear) for a short time, however we are not altogether sure whether this holds up to historical scrutiny.
 You can read more on Pope Adrian IV on Wikipedia